 [ By Kristin Antonino ]

 These days, it pays to think outside the recycle box.
 Decrease your carbon footprint in every aspect of your life from the clothes you wear to the food you eat.
 Schedule a home energy assessment, use cloth napkins instead of paper, have the tires on your car checked.
 Walk, bike or use public transportation a little more often.
-Once you’ve made planet_candles_nesta resolution to be gentler on the earth, you’ll find plenty of support from local businesses and organizations, as well as from Howard County government.
+Once you’ve made a resolution to be gentler on the earth, you’ll find plenty of support from local businesses and organizations, as well as from Howard County government.

 The Howard County Office of Environmental Sustainability was established by County Executive Ken Ulman to coordinate the efforts of all county offices to enhance and protect natural resources.
 The office can help direct you to everything from home energy audits, to solar tax credits, to local fairs and festivals that celebrate the great outdoors.
 They’ve also been behind the county’s recycling efforts and can help you navigate the disposal of your household detritus.
 Check out the county’s “Green Central Station” website, livegreenhoward.com